Wolfsauge/podman_build_bend/README.md

 ### Devel Image

-If you are missing nvcc to compile CUDA binaries, use this image.
+This image includes nvcc and can compile CUDA binaries.

 * `docker pull docker.io/nschle/bend:12.4.1-devel-ubuntu22.04-devel`
    * built with crates.io versions of HVM and Bend